 SECTORS

-The gaming sector in Australia is currently undergoing significant reforms with moves to cashless gaming and a series of cashless gaming trials to help minimise gambling harm and risks associated with money laundering.
+The gaming sector in Australia is currently undergoing significant reforms with moves to cashless or account-based gaming, following a series of trials to help minimise gambling harm and risks associated with money laundering.

-Gaming machine and equipment suppliers are required to be approved by relevant state and territory regulators in order to provide their machines and equipment to venues in relevant jurisdictions.
+Gaming machine manufacturers, equipment suppliers and testing laboratories are required to be approved by relevant state and territory regulators in order to provide their machines and equipment and testing services to operators in relevant jurisdictions.

 Our clients rely on our advice to help them make the right strategic and commercial decisions in Australia’s complex and changing legal, regulatory and political environment.
 We believe it is paramount to understand our clients’ aspirations in order to provide robust analysis and pragmatic advice.

-How we help gaming machine and equipment suppliers
+How we help gaming machine, equipment providers and test laboratories

 Gambling compliance training